The battle for your wrist is on, but what should you buy? Or should you wait?

 Samsung's Gear watches require a proprietary cradle that plugs into microUSB.
 The Pebble and Pebble Steel require a special cable with a proprietary connector on one end and USB on the other.

-Smartwatch prices ranges from a mere $149 for the original Pebble all the way up to $455 for the Neptune Pine.
+Smartwatch prices range from a mere $149 for the original Pebble all the way up to $455 for the Neptune Pine.
 In between, you'll find smartwatches that are priced based on their feature set but also their design.
-For example, the $249 Pebble Steel doesn't have a color screen but does have an elegant, stainless steel body, while the $199 Sony SmartWatch 2 sports a plastic design and does have a color display.
-You'll need to decide what combination of form and function works best for your budget.
+For example, the $249 Pebble Steel doesn't have a color screen but does have an elegant, stainless steel body, while the $199 Gear Live features a color display but clunky aesthetic.
+You'll need to decide what combination of formand function works best for your budget.